-Commenter Comment Responses NMFS-8 Section 4.3.3 The Licensee states: River2D is a two-dimensional, depth average mo River 2D model results are representative of conditions throughout the modeled area except in areas within 150 feet of the Cabot Station and the emergency spillway gates. are a major component of the velocity field.
-Wh the information shown in these areas in the figure area during the modeled spillway operations.
+Commenter Comment Responses NMFS-8 Section 4.3.3 The Licensee states: River2D is a two-dimensional, depth average model resulting in less accuracy in areas where vertical flow distributions River 2D model results are representative of conditions throughout the modeled area except in areas within 150 feet of the Cabot Station and the emergency spillway gates. are a major component of the velocity field.
+While the River2D model has less accuracy near the apron of the spillway, the information shown in these areas in the figures is indicative that sediment mobilization would generally occur in this area during the modeled spillway operations.
 We don't understand the reasoning for this exclusion of results.
 Please verify that this information will be explained in Study 3.3.1.
 Does the Licensee mean 150 feet from the gates or the apron of the spillway?
 If this data is excluded, why is it shown in all the figures?
 NMFS-9 Figures 4.3.3-1 to 4.3.3-9 The figures clearly show that spill from the emergency gates increases sediment mobility potential for most, if not all of the scenario comparisons.
 The Licensee should quantify the affected area to determine the effects of spill from the emergency spillway gates.
-FL plans to perform these analyses and will inclu for the Project.
+FL plans to perform these analyses and will include them in the Biological Assessment for Shortnose Sturgeon prepared for the Project.
 NMFS-10 Section 5 The discussion section does not evaluate the lack of sediment input from upstream reaches.
 The absence of sediment recruitment, other than suspended load, to the spawning beds may exacerbate the effect of mobile sediment during emergency spill gate operations at Cabot Station.
 In addition, the effects of bedform or sediment composition should be discussed.
-Evaluating sediment input from upstream areas is sediment recruitment from upstream, then there we therefore less potential for sediment mobilization
+Evaluating sediment input from upstream areas is outside of the scope of this study.
+Additionally, if there is a lack of sediment recruitment from upstream, then there would likely be less area and volume of sediment in the study area, and therefore less potential for sediment mobilization due to emergency spill.